 - Are open to advice and ask questions to clarify anything that is confusing.

 - Make active efforts to achieve the goals set in coaching sessions and follow through with action items established in sessions.

-- Stay organized and track your own progress between coaching sessions (with my organizational help).
+- Stay organized and track your own progress between coaching sessions (with the coach’s organizational help).

 - Report your progress honestly.

 - Communicate openly, even about business topics or issues you find difficult or that make you feel insecure.

 2. Understand the role of your business coach.
 Your coach’s role is to give you direction, advice and support in starting or running a business, managing self-employment, managing your projects and anything related to developing your ventures.
 Your coach can’t do it for you, and can’t perform magic.
 Every coach is different in what they offer; in my coaching work, what I can (and will) do is:

 - Help give structure to your ideas and to your existing practices, with an eye to developing streamlined business systems.